Azure/ResourceModules/modules/compute/virtual-machine-scale-set/README.md

 ### Parameter: `managedIdentities.userAssignedResourcesIds`

 Optional.
 The resource ID(s) to assign to the resource.
-Required if a user assigned identity is used for encryption.

 - Required: No
 - Type: array